-actions.
+However, there are a number of uncertainties associated with commitments.
+First, there is the question about whether or not the commitment can be fulfilled by the offering agent.
+Tasks may fail, for example, and thus cannot achieve the quality promised.
+Or, the results may be delayed and therefore cannot meet the deadline.
+Also, the task T itself may depend on some preceding actions, and there are uncertainties about those actions.
 Since the receiving agent depends on the predictable outcome of the commitment, this uncertainty must be considered.
 This type of uncertainty originates from the uncertainty of the underlying tasks.
 In this paper we propose the modeling of such uncertainty in terms of a distribution of the possible outcomes of a commitment, based on the statistical behavior of the tasks.

 A second source of uncertainty comes from the agent decision/planning process.
 As we know, flexibility is needed in order for the agent to operate in a dynamic environment.
-Therefore, when an agent's beliefs and desires change, the agent should be able to change or revoke its commitments [9].
+Therefore, when an agent's beliefs and desires change, the agent should be able to change or revoke the commitments [Jennings 1996].
 Hence, changes in the commitment can occur because of tasks not directly related to the fulfillment of the commitment.
 To the receiving agent, this can cause problems because its actions may depend on the honoring of the commitment in the offering agent.
-This aspect of uncertainty originates from the existence of commitment itself, not from the underlying tasks.
-In other words, it is inherent to the making of the commitment itself and not from possible underperformance of tasks, which is already addressed as the first source of uncertainty.
+This aspect of uncertainty is inherent to the making of the commitment itself and not from possible underperformance of tasks.
 In this paper we take into account of this uncertainty by explicitly describing the possibility of future modification/revocation of the commitment.
-Contingency planning [11], a mechanism for handling uncertain failures, is used in this work in order to reduce uncertainty and plan for possible future events such as failure or de-commitment.
-Also, a number of approaches have been proposed to handle this particular type of uncertainty, such as using a leveled commitments contracting protocol [13] and using option pricing schemes for evaluating contracts [14].
+Contingency planning [Onder and Pollack 1997], a mechanism for handling uncertain failures, is used in this work in order to reduce uncertainty and plan for possible future events such as failure or de-commitment.

 There is still another form of uncertainty caused by the partial knowledge of the offering agent regarding the agent who needs this commitment.
 Namely, how important or useful the commitment is to the receiving agent, and when the commitment would be not very useful to the receiving agent?
-To tackle this problem we define the marginal gain or loss [12] value of commitment and use this value to decide how the agents perform their reasoning and planning.
+To tackle this problem we define the marginal gain or loss [Sandholm 1993] value of commitment and use this value to decide how the agents perform their reasoning and planning.

-For coordination to be successful when there are these forms of uncertainties, there must be structures that allow agents to interact predictably, and also flexibility for dynamic environment and imprecise viewpoints, in addition to the local reasoning capability [5].
+For coordination to be successful when there are these forms of uncertainties, there must be structures that allow agents to interact predictably, and also flexibility for dynamic environment and imprecise viewpoints, in addition to the local reasoning capability [Durfee, Lesser, and Corkill 1989].
 For this purpose, we propose a domain-independent, flexible negotiation framework for the agents to negotiate their commitments.
-Our work differs from the conventions and social conventions [8,9] in that our negotiation framework is domainindependent, and allows the agent to integrate the negotiation process in problem solving and dynamically reason about the local and social impact of changes of commitment, whereas conventions and social conventions define a set of rules for the agents to reconsider their commitments and ramifications to other agents when commitments change.
+Our work differs from the conventions and social conventions [Jennings 1993, Jennings 1996] in that our negotiation framework is domain-independent, and allows the agent to integrate the negotiation process in problem solving and dynamically reason about the local and social impact of changes of commitment, whereas conventions and social conventions define a set of rules for the agents to reconsider their commitments change.